 The reporting from the evaluator to the certifier is intended to provide the certifier with sufficient information to determine that enough assurance has been gained, without disclosing more proprietary knowledge than is necessary.
 For this reason, the industry standard Common Criteria ETR, as this is a common format of documents already exchanged between these stakeholders in the course of CC.

-The evaluator shall forward the evaluation meeting report(s) to the certifier no less than 7 full calendar days in advance of the planned evaluation meeting.
+The evaluator shall forward the complete set of evaluation meeting report(s) to the certifier no less than 5 full working days in advance of the planned evaluation meeting.
+Practically, this means: